rwnk-12/apmyx-gui/README.md

-It's just an updated fork I created, a derivative of @rwnk-12 original code; all credit belongs to him for creating it from scratch.
+This is just a bug fix; all credit goes to rwnk-12
 # apmyx

 A GUI-based Apple Music downloader for Atmos, Lossless, and AAC formats (needs to be built from source for MacOS, Linux).